-Operation of heavy equipment (such as lawn mowers) should always been done by trained persons who have demonstrated their ability to properly and safely operate.
+Operation of heavy equipment should always be done by trained persons who have demonstrated their ability to operate properly and safely.
 Those working around equipment while it is being operated should be trained in how to work safely around the equipment and how to stay clear.
 Unsafe practices by either can result in injury.

 Some basic safety rules to consider for operators and those working around equipment are:

-• Most heavy equipment (with the exception of mowers) have back up warning alarms that can be heard by nearby workers.
+- Most heavy equipment has back up warning alarms that can be heard by nearby workers.
 Ensure equipment alarms are working properly prior to start of work.

-• A rollover protection structure (ROPS) is required on all riding lawn mowers to meet OSHA requirements.
+- Ensure the roll over protective structure (ROPS) is in place and in good condition on any heavy equipment being used.
 The ROPS is designed to protect the operator if the machine tips over.
-A seat belt should be worn (if available) to keep the operator from being thrown from the seat during a rollover.
+A seat belt should be worn to keep the operator from being thrown from the seat during a rollover.

-• Wear hearing protection when necessary.
-You should wear protective ear plugs or muffs when working around or on loud equipment (Do not use electronic music devices or ear buds, as these can affect you hearing a coworker or the sound of your machine malfunctioning).
+- Wear hearing protection when necessary.
+Protective ear plugs or muffs should be worn when working around or on loud equipment (Do not use electronic music devices or ear buds, as these can affect hearing a coworker or the sound of your machine malfunctioning).

-•Never jump onto or off of the equipment.
-Operators should always use the 3-point contact rule when climbing onto or off of equipment.
+- Never jump onto or off the equipment.
+Operators should always use the 3-point contact rule when climbing onto or off equipment.